Genez-io/genezio-documentation/docs/integrations/README.md

 ---
 sidebar_position: 7
-description: Genezio supports out-of-the-box easy to use integrations with the following tools.
+description: DeployApps supports out-of-the-box easy to use integrations with the following tools.
 See the list and check the dedicated integration page for each.
 ---

 import DocCardList from '@theme/DocCardList';